 Slik is the balm made just for metal clay.
 It's smooth and silky, not sticky like olive-oil based balms.

-Slik is made from all natural ingredients like pure soy, almond and aloe.
+Slik is totally vegan, made from ingredients like pure soy, almond and aloe.
 Slik forms a barrier between the clay and whatever you apply it to that works better than anything else.

-Slik also makes a superior clay conditioning agent for Art Clay, PMC, BRONZclay and COPPRclay.
-Rather than adding water and creating a muddy, slippery mess that dries out quickly, condition with a very small amount of Slik to create a clay with a wonderful texture that stays moist much longer and is much less sticky.
+Some people also like to use Slik as a superior clay conditioning agent for Art Clay, PMC, BRONZclay and COPPRclay.
+Rather than adding water, condition with a very small amount of Slik to create a clay with a soft texture that stays moist much longer and is much less sticky.
 To condition metal clay with Slik, first apply Slik to your hands.
 Then press your lump clay into a patty using your fingers.
 The patty should be a little more than 1/16" thick.
 Butter the patty with Slik and fold the sides in, then knead the lump for a few seconds to be sure all the Slik is incorporated.
 You'll feel the difference immediately and you'll love how much easier it is to work with.
 You'll also find you have to add less water and that the clay stay workable much longer.

 I've been working with Art Clay Silver for about 6 years now, and I finally came to the end of the tiny pot I bought with my first packet.
 It as official ACS balm, and worked well, so I wanted to replace it with more of the same.
 I'm so pleased it wasn't available because this is FABULOUS.
 I make a lot of mistakes, and reconstitute many (okay, most!) of my pieces, (the new formula makes this so much easier) but this always used to be quite a messy process with the old balm - I'd always end up with a bit wasted on my fingers.
 Not with this new Slik - it is perfect.
 The only thing I'd like to improve is the tin. although it's a great size, and nice and shallow and wide so I can get it on my fingers and not up my nails, it doesn't have a screw cap, so the lid doesn't fit as well as it might.
 However, the contents override this flaw!!
 I cannot recommend this highly enough.